-Swiss Financial Market Supervisory Authority (FINMA) issued licenses for banking activity and securities trading to two blockchain companies – SEBA Crypto and Sygnum, investment platform learned.
+Swiss Financial Market Supervisory Authority (FINMA) issued licenses for banking activity and securities trading to two blockchain companies – SEBA Crypto and Sygnum, BitcoinDoubler2x learned.

 The regulator said that it firstly issued such licenses to companies, specializing only in blockchain.
 The licenses will allow SEBA Crypto and Sygnum to provide services to institutional and professional clients.